jundalisay/sp/content/en/material/principles/part-4/chapter-01.md

 The conversion layer leads to chemistry, and bio-chemisty and organic chemisty when merged with Bio Superphysics.

+The ability of this layer to facilitate between the static material layer and the dynamic radiant layer makes it very useful for reactions.

+This is seen in gunpowder (which Taoist science attributed to the water element) and in Element 115 which according to Bob Lazar converts to Element 116 which then converts into antimatter for portable energy.

 <!-- This layer is also the least known by Physics because, like spacetime, it is dynamic and hard to detect.  -->